kcarnold/cs344/portfolio/fundamentals/README.md

 * `008-softmax-2`: More practice using the `softmax` function, and connect it with the `sigmoid` function.

 Notebooks will be added throughout the semester.

+# Errata

+Updating notebooks after distribution is hard because merge conflicts are highly likely.
+Instead, errata are listed here:

+* `000`
+    * Skip the "How many dogs were there in the dataset?
+How many cats?" question.
+    * Add `from fastbook import *` (or `from ipywidgets import widgets`) to be able to use `widgets.FileUpload()`.